-A thing to keep in mind when using functions is that every time a function is called, a performance overhead occurs.
-To potentially remove this overhead you can recommend that the compiler inlines the calls to a specific function by using the 'inline' function modifier.
-This keyword is best suited for small functions that are called inside loops.
+A point to keep in mind when using functions is that every time a function is called, a small performance overhead occurs.
+To potentially remove this overhead, you can recommend that the compiler inline the calls to a specific function by using the 'inline' function modifier.
+This keyword is best suited to small functions that are called inside loops.
 It should not be used on larger functions since inlining these can severely increase the size of the code, which will instead decrease performance.

 '''

-inline int myInc(int i) { return i++; }
+inline int myInc(int i) { return ++i; }

 '''

 Note that the 'inline' keyword is only a recommendation.
-The compiler may in its attempts to optimize the code choose to ignore this recommendation and it may also inline functions that do not have the 'inline' modifier.
+The compiler may, in its attempts to optimize the code, choose to ignore this recommendation, and it may also inline functions that do not have the 'inline' modifier.
+Modern compilers are very good at automatically determining which functions to inline.